muratk5n/thirdwave/en/README.md

 ---

 Used car prices (an index) rose substantially?
-Why?
+Why this sudden interest in used cars rather than new cars?

 ```python
 import util; df = util.get_fred(2010,['CUSR0000SETA02']); df.plot()